 If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
 HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

 There are several reasons why these careers are increasingly popular.
 One is federal incentives to upgrade to more energy-efficient comfort systems.
 Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts older equipment.
 Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s spurred further growth in new construction homes.

 What Does It Mean to Be an HVAC Technician?

 A HVAC technician should be able to repair, install and maintain heating and cooling systems.
-Most technicians will earn experience on equipment in both homes and commercial properties.
+Many technicians are skilled with both residential and commercial equipment.
 And, most importantly, you’ll receive a comprehensive education about:

 Some apprentices even become HVAC-R technicians, meaning they also have experience with refrigeration.